demitry/patel-netcore-mvc/NetCoreMVC.md

 ```

 ### UnitOfWork Implementation [76]

 ### UnitOfWork in Action [77]

+UnitOfWork instead of using repo directly

+#### Pros and Cons

+- Advantage: Access to all repositories
+- Disadvantage: If we need the access only to Category?
+We will have the access to all repos registered in UoW

 ### Areas in .NET [78]
 ### Dropdown in NavBar [79]
 ## Section 6: Product CRUD